-We will be supportive of groups and individuals that are seeking to address issues of discrimination as set out above through respectful and constructive dialogue.
-In order to ensure our workforce are aware of these issues, we will invite appropriate speakers to help with training developed for our councillors and staff.
+The Council is supportive of groups and individuals that are seeking to address issues of discrimination as set out above through respectful and constructive dialogue.
+In order to ensure its workforce is aware of these issues, the Council will invite appropriate speakers to help with training developed for Member and staff, where appropriate.